RonaldTinashe/Morabaraba.Core/README.md

     * For example, A1 Row A2 Row A3
 * Each junction may be either empty or occupied by a cow
 * A cow can be placed onto or removed from a junction

+## Players

+* Each player has a hand of cows of single shade
+* The shades may either be dark or light